 It’s been six years since I reviewed my first projector.
 During this time, I’ve reviewed around 10 units of various makes and specifications.
 For the past three years, I’ve also been using an Epson projector as my TV.
-I chose the brand as a result of their history, quality and support.
+I chose the brand as a result of its history, quality and support.
 The brand has recently released the Epson EF-100 projector (Epson EF-100W and EF-100B) to the market.

 The unit carries the title as Epson’s first portable laser projector, as well as its smallest consumer projector.